Skip to main content

 #

-To avoid unwanted behavior, the decoders (used during COPY operations) can be disabled during other operations by adding an additional control signal.
-This is managed by connecting the 7th bit of the instruction splitter to the decoder enable pins, ensuring they are only active during a COPY.
+To avoid unwanted behavior, the decoders (used during MOVE operations) can be disabled during other operations by adding an additional control signal.
+This is managed by connecting the 7th bit of the instruction splitter to the decoder disable pins, ensuring they are only active during a COPY.

-To summarize, for all CALCULATION operations, REG 1 provides the first input, REG 2 the second, and REG 3 stores the result.
-At this point, the Overture CPU can handle both COPY and CALCULATE instructions.
+To summarize, for all ALU operations, REG 1 provides the first input, REG 2 the second, and REG 3 stores the result.
+At this point, the Overture CPU can handle both MOVE and ALU instructions.

 Conditions